victorm-lc/assistants-demo/README.md

 ## Exploring the Configuration Patterns

 ### Start with No Configuration
-Examine `agents/react_agent/graph_without_config.py` to see the hardcoded baseline.
+Examine `agents/react_agent/graph_without_context.py` to see the hardcoded baseline.

 ### Add Single Agent Configuration
-Look at `agents/react_agent/graph.py` to see how configuration is added while keeping the code simple.
+Look at `agents/react_agent/graph.py` to see how runtime configuration is added while keeping the code simple.

 ### Scale to Multi-Agent Configuration
-Explore `agents/supervisor/` to see how the same configuration patterns work with multiple specialized agents.
+Explore `agents/supervisor/` to see how the same runtime configuration patterns work with multiple specialized agents.

+> **Note:** The supervisor examples use `create_supervisor` for visualization purposes.
+See the [Multi-Agent Patterns](#multi-agent-patterns) section above for the recommended production approach using subagents as tools.

 ## Development